|The Mongyu-dowon-do by An Gyeon, 1447 CE

 Mountains) with the key Daoist theme of desiring spiritual immortality or at least a long healthy life and everlasting

 good reputation, which has always been very strong in Korean culture.
-In keeping with good reputation and a
+In San-shin [Mountain-spirit] paintings and

 This painting now enjoys an excellent national reputation as a great national treasure, with its subtle

 brush-strokes granting fascinating detail and a vibrant idealistic spirit -- but it was not so well known

 before around 1990, as it was stolen by the Japanese invaders during the 1592-98 Imjin War and has

 been kept in Japan ever since.
 Its current "owner" Tenri University has refused to return it to Korea, but

 has permitted it to visit Seoul twice for special exhibitions that thrilled the lovers of Oriental landscape